 Have you ever noticed how corporations tend to hire mediocre talent?
 Have you ever wondered why that is?
 There are certainly more than a few reasons, but first, we need to look at what it means to be an unconventional candidate.
 Conventional candidates are those who are blindly obedient and have worked hard in high school or college and ended up with decent grades.
 These individuals generally took classes that they thought would get them through.
 Then they got great scores on their SATs or ACTs, graduated with honors, went on to great schools, scored internships with big firms, landed entry-level jobs at great companies, did some good work there, and eventually moved up into positions of authority.
-They were always dependable, able to execute what was asked of them without fail or any questions.
+They were always dependable, and able to execute what was asked of them without fail or any questions.
 They had great attitudes and made things happen by working really hard for the people (or corporate systems) above them.
-In today’s exponentially evolving creative economy, these conventionally stiff dinosaurs are the ones who drive billion-dollar corporations to the brink of collapse.
-If you want to spot one, just ask them, how is their OnlyFans account is doing, and if they finally cracked the quadrillion-dollar challenge of content monetization?
-If the answer is a blank face, chances are you are talking to one.
+In today’s exponentially evolving creative economy, these conventionally stiff dinosaurs are the ones who drive billion-dollar corporations to the brink of collapse given the economic ice age environment we have entered recently.
+If you want to spot one, just ask them, how their OnlyFans account is doing, and if they finally cracked the quadrillion-dollar riddle of content monetization.
+If the answer is a blank face, chances are you are talking to one of those dinosaurs.
 Sound like someone you know?
 It might be your sister or your brother or your boss; it might even be you!

 Supposedly innovative companies with billion-dollar valuations go bankrupt overnight just because they hired mediocre and obedient talent.
 Want proof?
 Look up the biggest stock market losers and go see job descriptions of positions they were hiring for a month ago.
 All you’ll see are “please fit into this box and that box” and “execute my orders without questions” templates created by clueless HR “professionals” that know nothing about how to succeed in any business because they never owned or ran one.
 Today they terminate all those mediocre hires because the company didn’t make it – it got as stiff and obsolete as the Harward grads it hired.